String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Thermodynamics of HP phases

 In $d=4,5$, for small $L$ only uniform strings exist and their mass grows linearly with $L$.
 When $L$ reaches the critical zero-mode wavelength \eqref{L0HP}, non-uniform strings branch off the uniform solutions.
 Their mass decreases with larger $L$ and quickly approaches the asymptotic mass of a localized ball.

 In $d=6$ the behavior is reversed.
 NUHPS exist from $L=0$ up to the bifurcation point, and for larger $L$ only uniform strings remain.
 It may be surprising that the solutions become more non-uniform as the circle length becomes smaller, but this is an effect of fixing the temperature.
 This behavior should be compared to what is observed in Fig.~\ref{fig:puff-up-d-6}.
-There, for fixed amplitude of the condensate the non-uniformity grows together with $L$, but $L\sqrt{\Delta_\beta}$ decreases since the temperature quickly approaches the Hagedorn limit.
+There, for fixed amplitude of the condensate the non-uniformity grows together with $L$, but $L\sqrt{\Delta_\beta}$ decreases since the temperature quickly approaches the Hagedorn limit (at which the effective theory breaks down).

 When $L$ becomes smaller than the string length, $L<1$, the effective theory breaks down.
 Therefore, in $d=6$ at any fixed temperature, the NUHPS phases should not be extended below $L\sqrt{\Delta_\beta}<\sqrt{\Delta_\beta}$, and never reach zero.
+In addition to this, as we mentioned above at any fixed $\beta$ the solutions with large enough non-uniformity must be corrected.

 \paragraph{$\bullet$ $M(\beta)$ (Fig.~\ref{fig:M_vs_L_L_normalized}):}

 In the figure we only show $d=5,6$.
 In $d=4$ the mass $G_N M$ is scale-invariant and there is no difference between keeping $L$ or $\beta$ fixed, so the plot in Fig.~\ref{fig:M_vs_L} serves here too.